Jeremy-Goldstein/Personal-Finance-Portfolio-Construction/README.md

 * Switch to the second sheet "Portfolio: Balance" and input the units owned of each security
 * Visit portfoliovisualizer.com using the Direct Analysis links to get detailed information about your current portfolio; note that any change to Tickers or Target Portfolio will automatically be reflected in these links
 * Toggle the checkboxes to view the balances in different accounts, using the Error in Balance column to understand how to rebalance
+* Hover over several cells for more detailed explanation of equations used and current technical limitations